StoliRocks/steve-code/README.md

 You can adjust the token limit using `--max-tokens` or by setting it in interactive mode with `/set max_tokens <value>`.

 ## Troubleshooting

+### Installation Issues

+If you encounter "externally-managed-environment" error on modern Linux systems:
+- This is a protection mechanism to prevent breaking system Python
+- Use one of the installation methods above (pipx recommended)
+- See [PEP 668](https://peps.python.org/pep-0668/) for more details

 ### AWS Credentials Error